ruobinLiu/Laboratory-Protocols/_episodes/01-Crude-DNA-Isolation-from-Seeds.md

 -	0.25M NaOH

 ## Protocol:
-Photo of a bean with the seed coat scraped away on the front side
+Photo of a bean with the seed coat scraped away on the front side.There is a small amount of cotyledon tissue on the tweezers to demonstrate the amount you need for extraction.
+Try to keep this amount consistent between samples.
+Ensure you only take a sample of the cotyledon and do not damage the embryo.
 ![Screenshot of main code listing](../fig/Crude-DNA-Isolation-from-Seeds.png)

 1. Using Tweezers (or a Razor Blade or Scalpel – whichever you find easiest), chip off a small area of seed coat to expose the cotyledons.